The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 This is either to alleviate reporting burden or because the enterprise is involved in multiple business activities that belong to different industries according to the Standard Industrial Classification (SIC).
 For example, a manufacturing enterprise that also involves retail could have a separate reporting unit for its retail division to answer surveys that are specific for retailers.

-Figure 1 and 2 display examples of a simple and a complex firm in terms of IDBR units.
+Figures 1 and 2 display examples of a simple and a complex firm in terms of IDBR units.
 Different information is stored in the IDBR under each of these units, in the form of data tables.
-These data tables are known as other government department (OGD) IDBR extracts; they are snapshot data taken from the register at a particular point in time.
+These data tables are snapshot data taken from the register at a particular point in time.
 Those firms with a complex structure as in Figure 2 are usually large firms that are involved in multiple businesses activities.
 See also Appendix 1 in Lui, Black, Lavendero-Mason and Shaft (2020) (PDF 2367KB) for discussion about the IDBR.

 Figure 1: An example of a simple firm on the IDBR